-To Setup an HP ML350p Gen8 with a DVS Board
+To Setup an HP ML350p Gen8 with a DVS board

-PCI-X, PCI Slots, HP ML350p Gen8
+PCI-X, PCI slots, HP ML350p Gen8

-- ▲ IMPORTANT!
-Before touching any components make sure you use an anti-static wrist strap to prevent electrostatic discharge. - 1.
-Disconnect the power and all other peripherals. - 2.
-Install the video board in slot 1. - 3.
-Install the graphic card in slot 6. - Note: Make sure that the cable connections are correctly mounted and that they stay clear of any supplemental aerators or the aerator of the graphics device.
+IMPORTANT!
+Before touching any components make sure you use an anti-static wrist strap to prevent electrostatic discharge.

+- 2. Install the video board in slot 1. - 3.
+Install the graphic card in slot 6.

+A Note: Make sure that the cable connections are correctly mounted and that they stay clear of any supplemental aerators or the aerator of the graphics device.